 This distribution allows for intense calling periods interspersed with lighter days for administrative tasks, follow-up on prospects, or refining strategies.

 By structuring your call schedule to include days of varying intensity and focusing on continuous improvement in your calling techniques, you can more effectively reach your target of 10 meetings per week.
-This approach not only helps achieve your weekly goals but also fosters skill development and efficiency improvements in your cold calling strategy.
+This approach not only help you achieve your goals as a sales rep but also fosters skill development and efficiency improvements in your cold calling strategy.

 Final thoughts